 Procedures for Requesting Accommodations

 - The request for accommodations must be made no later than at the time of registration.
-The completed form and all supporting documents should be emailed to email@example.com.
+The form at the bottom of this page must be completed and submitted.

 - It is strongly recommended that individuals with disabilities who would be requesting more extensive or individualized accommodations get in touch with Touchstone Institute as early as possible.